RemyRanger/spring-api-starter/README.md

 # Generate Documentation (optional)

-To build all OpenAPI bundles to one unique file and generate static html file documentation.
+To build all OpenAPI bundles to one unique file and generate static html file documentation, use :

-`task generate_docs`
+`$ task generate_docs`

 File generated in /doc/dist is used by Maven for interface generation on build.